 Kid’s Chip-Timed 1k Fun Run – $5 (Ages 12 and under)

 Online Fundraising: Participants in both the 5km and 1km events can set up online fundraising pages during registration.

 To support a participant or make an online donation click HERE.

 Tax receipts will be issued for donations of $20 or more.
-Prizes will be awarded for top fundraisers (adults and kids 12 and under)
+Prizes will be awarded for top fundraisers (Team, Adults and Kids 12 and under)

 April 28, 2018 at Millennium Park in Peterborough ON (east end of King Street)

 9:00am -10:30am: – race kit pick up, chip-timer pick up and race day registration (chips will only be available to pick up on race day, however to avoid additional line-ups on event day, we recommend participants register and pick up race kits at Runner’s Life on April 27)

 10:00 am: – Kid’s Chip-Timed Fun Run and 1km Memorial Walk